mbd-s/dotfiles/README.md

 ![Screenshot of my shell prompt](https://user-images.githubusercontent.com/13588399/248551301-5a08c7ba-de5c-4e3b-aafb-4dfaa27fcccd.png)

-My personal dotfiles for a `fish` shell on an ARM-based Mac, including essential tools and opinionated settings.
-You probably don't want to adopt these wholesale, but feel free to take what you like.
+These are my personal dotfiles for a `fish` shell on an ARM-based Mac, including essential tools and opinionated settings.

 ## 🧭 Prerequisites